 “On the sectoral front, the Services index was once gain the top decliner with a fall of 3.0 percent followed by the Financial index at –0.9 percent while the Industrial Index was marginally up by 0.1 percent,” the Kamco Research report said.

 The Omani index has dropped 10.15 percent in the first half of the year 2019.
-On April 19, ratings agency S&P Global cut its outlook on Oman to negative from stable, while affirming its debt score at BB.
+On April 19, ratings agency S&P Global cut its outlook on Oman to negative from stable while affirming its debt score at BB.

-Ratings agency Moody’s downgraded Oman’s sovereign rating to junk status in March this year.
+Rating agency Moody’s downgraded Oman’s sovereign rating to junk status in March this year.

 “Monthly value traded almost doubled to a reach a five-month high level of OMR 52.9 million in June from OMR 27.9 million in the previous month,” Kamco Research said in a report.

-“The increase came primarily on the back of higher value traded in parallel market stocks that more than doubled to OMR 24.4 million as compared to OMR 11.1 million during May2019,” the report added.
+“The increase came primarily on the back of higher value traded in parallel market stocks that more than doubled to OMR 24.4 million as compared to OMR 11.1 million during May 2019,” the report added.

-source : Zawya.
+Source : Zawya.